 The patient is placed in a lithotomy position with the legs widely separated.
 The table is in a slight Trendelenburg position to decrease the venous ooze and enhance the anatomic dissection.

-The prolapse is reduced and the rectum irrigated ...
+The prolapse is reduced and the rectum irrigated with sterile saline.
+The skin ...